 The average carat weight of a diamond engagement ring might be 1.5 carats, but that’s not the biggest concern for most.
 Diamond-savvy people agree the cut grade of their center stone is the most important factor about their diamond,

 You want to choose your chosen diamond shape based on the recommended proportions for its shape.
 Round cut engagement rings cut grades should be ideal cut or Excellent cut grades.
 Cut quality should come before carat weight any day.

 The cut of your diamond engagement ring controls its sparkle and beauty.
 That’s the main reason people want large diamonds to begin with.

 Save Money For Diamond Clarity

-If I were you, I’d save more money on a smaller diamond with better clarity.
-That’s if I had to choose between the average carat weight or high clarity.
-I’d much rather have both in all honesty.
-I’d say it’s probably the second most important thing about buying high-quality diamonds.
+If we were you, we’d save more money on a smaller diamond with better clarity.
+That’s if we had to choose between the average carat weight or high clarity.
+We’d much rather have both, in all honesty.
+It’s probably the second most important thing about buying high-quality diamonds.

 Some people prefer diamond color to clarity.
-I think there are better workarounds to dealing with color than clarity.
+But there are better workarounds to dealing with color than clarity.

 If you’re buying engagement rings below the average diamond size, it’s not necessary to buy a VVS or flawless diamond.

 A Word About Diamond Color